 - LBO analysis helps in determining the purchase price of the prospective Company or business.

-- It helps in developing a view of the leverage and equity characteristics of the transaction.
+- It helps develop a view of the leverage and equity characteristics of the transaction.

-- Calculate the minimum valuation for a company since, in the absence of strategic buyers, an LBO firm should be a willing buyer at a price that delivers an expected equity return that meets the firm’s hurdle rate.
+- Calculate the minimum valuation for a company since, without strategic buyers, an LBO firm should be a willing buyer at a price that delivers an expected equity return that meets the firm’s hurdle rate.

-So I guess you must have by now understood some of the basics of LBO Analysis.
-The concept of LBO analysis is very important and I have tried to explain it to you in a simple way.
-I would like to also comment on some more information which I may have missed.
+So, I guess you must have understood some of the basics of LBO Analysis.
+The concept of LBO analysis is very important, and I have explained it to you simply.
+I would like to also comment on some more information I may have missed.
 You can also share this article with your friends.